AlexShkarin/pyLabLib/docs/devices/Andor.rst

         cam = Andor.AndorSDK2Camera(temperature=-50, fan_mode="on")

     - Often cameras have a lot of different readout parameters: channel, amplifier, vertical and horizontal scan speed, etc. These parameters greatly affect the camera sensitivity and readout speed.
-By default, the parameter are typically set to the slowest mode.
+Upon the connection, the parameter are typically set to the slowest mode.
 To get the list of all possible parameter combinations, you can use :meth:`.AndorSDK2Camera.get_all_amp_modes` and :meth:`.AndorSDK2Camera.get_max_vsspeed`.
 Afterwards, you can set them using :meth:`.AndorSDK2Camera.set_amp_mode` and :meth:`.AndorSDK2Camera.set_vsspeed`.
     - The default shutter parameter is ``"closed"``, which preserves camera from possible high illumination, but can lead to confusion.
     - This SDK does not allow for specifying number of frames in the frames buffer.
 However, the parameters chosen by the SDK are usually reasonable (at least a second worth of acquisition).
     - Some cameras (e.g., iXon) have lots of readout (full frame, ROI, full vertical binning, etc.) and acquisition modes (single, continuous, accumulating, kinetic cycle, etc.).
 They are described in details in the `manual <https://andor.oxinst.com/downloads/uploads/Andor_Software_Development_Kit_2.pdf>`__.